RBK-D-IT/digital-development-playbook/docs/general-development-practices/naming-conventions.md

 ## 1. GitHub Repository Naming Conventions

 All GitHub repositories must follow a consistent naming convention to improve organization and clarity.
-The following rules apply to all **GitHub repositories**.
+The following rules apply to all GitHub repositories.

 **Repository Naming Convention Structure**